Table Of Contents

 It's worth noting that leverage offerings can vary among Australian brokers, and it's always a good practice for traders to verify the current rules and offerings directly with the regulator.

-This ties back to our previous discussion on regulation.
+This ties back to our previous discussion on regulation, but the key point here is how ASIC’s current leverage caps apply in practice to retail CFD trading in Australia.
 Different regulatory bodies have distinct policies regarding leverage.
 For instance, in Europe, the ESMA strictly regulates leverage for CFD trading, as noted above.

-ASIC does not operate under ESMA's rules.
-Nonetheless, Australia aims to keep its financial regulatory framework aligned with global standards, ensuring a competitive edge on the international stage.
+Nonetheless, Australia aims to keep its financial regulatory framework competitive with global standards while tailoring its rules to the local market.
 Here are some key leverage limits according to ASIC:

 • 30:1 for major currency pairs